 NIO SHAREHOLDER ALERT: Jakubowitz Law Reminds NIO Shareholders of a Lead Plaintiff Deadline of October 24, 2022

 NEW YORK, Sept.
-23, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of NIO Inc. ( NYSE: NIO).
+30, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of NIO Inc. (NYSE: NIO).

 To receive updates on the lawsuit, fill out the form: